 PCI Compliance Made Easy?

 PCI Compliance can be complicated, frustrating, and extremely boring.
-Trust Guard simplifies the process and makes compliance easy with our SAQ wizard.
+Trust Guard simplifies the process and makes compliance easy with our SAQ (Self Assessment Questionnaire) wizard.
 It's still boring, but the good news is, we can have your first scan going in 10-20 minutes.
 Yes, that fast!

 Okay, here we go...
 First the basics...

 In my opinion, the true value of PCI compliance certification really boils down to two things; 1.
 Your peace of mind and 2.
 Your customers perception of your website's security.
 When your customers perceive that your website has advanced security measures in place to protect them, they have much more confidence and trust in your website, and are more likely to buy from you, which in turn increases your ROI.
 In nearly every case, the return is far more than it ever costs for the service.
-Click to see your ROI with Trust Guard seals.
+Click to see your ROI with our scanning and Trust Seals.

-Well, I hope this information has helped you see PCI from a new, fresh perspective, and that you'll be able to make a better, educated decision when it comes to PCI Scanning and compliance.
+Well, I hope this information has helped you see PCI Scanning and compliance from a new, fresh perspective, and that you'll be able to make a better, more educated decision when it comes to protecting your website.
 Here's to your online success!